carterwayneskhizeine/BlackPulse/README.md

 1. **`messages.db`** - Stores all messages (public and private)
 2. **`sessions.db`** - Stores user session data

-Additionally, uploaded image files are stored in the `./data/uploads/` directory.
+Additionally, uploaded files (images and other types) are stored in the `./data/uploads/` directory.

 #### Method 1: Stop containers and delete files (Recommended)
 ```bash